 Abstract

-This qualitative study explores generational discourse in New Intentional Communities (NICs) in 21st-century Israel, applying Mannheim's theory to assess their impact on social change.
-It scrutinizes the experiences and collective actions of four varied NICs through case studies and interviews.
-The research reveals a shift from traditional rural kibbutz life to a desire for meaningful urban existence.
-NICs merge secular and Jewish cultural elements, advocating for social-liberal values and activism.
-The study underscores NICs' innovative urban interactions, focusing on their organizational structures and social awareness.
-It reexamines past experiences and assumptions, offering fresh perspectives on intentional communities (ICs).
+This qualitative study, applying Mannheim's theory, explores generational discourse aims for social change in New Intentional Communities (NICs) in 21st-century Israel. applying Mannheim's theory to assess their impact on social change.
+The empirical application of generational theory to four NICs with cooperative ideology and social practices reveals a fusion between secular and Jewish cultural elements and social-liberal activism.
+The generational discourse that takes place in the communities motivates actions of constant change both in the community and in its surroundings in the city and offers new perspectives on the potential of socially active communities (ICs) to promote social change.
 The research shows that generational discourse significantly shapes community identity and propels social change, emphasizing that generational shifts do not diminish the fundamental collectivist ethos of ICs.

 Keywords: intentional communes, Mannheim, generational unit, generational discourse, social change